jorgev259/Lotus-Tree-packages/fg-notation/README.md

 Discord bot that converts fighting game inputs into easy to read images.

 ## Commands
+\>help: Lists all available commands

+\>help command: Shows description and usage of an specific command

 \>fgi: Converts fighting game inputs into an image

 \>fgsave: Saves a series inputs as a reusable command